History of IDA

 Unsure if anyone would show up, Buzzell was pleasantly surprised to find 75 IDA hopefuls under one roof, ready to create an organization that would actively help the documentary genre grow.

-IDA began in kind with a selection of flagship programs, namely DocuDay, Fiscal Sponsorship, and the IDA Documentary Awards.
-The opportunity to watch all-day, back-to-back screenings of Academy Award-nominated documentaries at DocuDa; the ability to accept tax-deductible donations as a working filmmaker through the Fiscal Sponsorship, and the advent of one of the earliest documentary-only awards ceremonies were fresh, intimate and inspiring additions to the film landscape of Los Angeles.
+IDA began in kind with a selection of flagship programs, namely DocuDay (est. 1983), the IDA Documentary Awards (est. 1984) and Fiscal Sponsorship (est. 1986).
+The opportunity to watch all-day, back-to-back screenings of Academy Award-nominated documentaries; the advent of one of the earliest documentary-only awards ceremonies; and the ability to accept tax-deductible donations as a working filmmaker were fresh, intimate and inspiring additions to the film landscape of Los Angeles.
 IDA was intent on moving documentaries into the limelight, and a wider community of filmmakers and film-lovers was supporting IDA’s activities.

 Today, IDA has cemented its role as a multi-faceted presence in the documentary world.
-Our educational programming provides valuable tools and resources to documentary filmmakers, through Master Classes, Conversation Series, interactive workshops and the biennial Getting Real conference, which started in 2014 as a three-day series of networking and convenings designed to foster a stronger and more equitable documentary community.
+Our artist programming provides valuable tools and resources to documentary filmmakers, through Master Classes interactive workshops, Conversation Series, What's New, DocuClub work-in-progress screening series, and the biennial Getting Real conference, which started in 2014 as a three-day series of networking and convenings designed to foster a stronger and more equitable documentary community.
 Advocacy efforts have also become an integral part of IDA’s mission—by issuing call-to-actions and public statements, as well as creating a global network of organizations, IDA has been involved in issues such as net neutrality, fair use and government arts funding, as well as defending filmmakers’ First Amendment rights.